SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 *Rationale:
-Enums with raw values or associated values are harder to scan-read as a list when comma-separated, due to the multiple components for each member's declaration.*
+Enums with raw values or associated values are harder to scan-read as a list when comma-separated, due to the multiple components for each case's declaration.*

 Generics
 --------